openstax/corgi/README.md

 ## Architecture

-The output-producer-service contains of two parts:
+The CORGI system consists of 2 parts:

-1. Backend
+1. Job Manager
-2. Frontend
+2. Bakery pipeline

+### Job Manager

+The Job Manager itself is also split into two parts containing the front-end and the backend.
+The Job Manager acts mainly as a "queue" of jobs to be processed by the Bakery pipeline.

-The backend is written using Python and the FastAPI ASGI Framework.
+1. Backend - written using Python and the [FastAPI ASGI Framework](https://fastapi.tiangolo.com/).
+The backend API is used by the front-end and bakery to create, retrieve, or update job information.

-The frontend is written using nuxt.js.
+2. Frontend - written using [nuxt.js](https://nuxtjs.org/) and acts as the main dashboard interface of the CORGI system.
+You can see the list of jobs, create jobs, or abort a job that's in progress.
+Shows information pertaining to errors and status.

+### Bakery Pipeline

+The [bakery](bakery/README.md) pipeline is developed using the Concourse CI system and follows the pipeline pattern for producing book outputs.

 ## Backend local development